 Get into Golf or Improve your Game

 Golf can seem very complicated or frustrating to those just starting out or in a rut.
 The best way to start out or improve is to take a lesson or clinic with a certified PGA Pro.
 They have countless hours of playing and teaching that can help you start off on the right foot or see exactly what you need to tweak to improve your score.
-Visit the Clinics & Specials page to see what clinics we have available or book a lesson by calling the Golf Shop at 775-832-1146.
+Visit the Golf Academy page to see what clinics and lessons we have available or to book a private lesson.

 Golf Tips & Drills